yetu/scala-beanutils/README.md

-# Bean macros
+# Scala JavaBean Utilities

-This library will provide useful macros to work with JavaBeans from Scala.
+This library will provide useful macros and classes to work with JavaBeans from Scala.

 There is currently a single macro here: the annotation `@beanMacro`, which adds a type constructor and extractor for a given JavaBean to the Scala object to which it is applied.